 1. Where is the Bob Marley Museum Located?

-The legendary reggae singer was born and raised in Jamaica, so his museum would naturally be in his hometown’s former residence and studio, which he lived in until his death in 1981.
+The legendary reggae singer was born and raised in Jamaica, so his museum would naturally be in his hometown’s former residence and studio, which he lived in until he died in 1981.
 It is located in Jamaica’s capital, Kingston.

 Today, Bob Marley’s house is Kingston’s most well-known and visited tourist attraction.
 If you’re lucky, you might run into one of his famed sons, who frequently visit to use the studio there.